PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 Primer
 ------

-The examples below are intended to provide a quick illustrations of some of PsyNeuLink's basic and more advanced capabilities.
+The examples below are intended to provide quick illustrations of some of PsyNeuLink's basic and more advanced capabilities.
 They assume some experience with computational modeling and/or relevant background knowledge.
 The `tutorial <>` provides additional introductory material for those who are newer to computational modeling, as well as a more detailed and comprehensive introduction to the use of PsyNeuLink.